 Growing primotalii peppers

-The primotalii pepper is super spicy, but the plants are a bit of a disappointment.
+The primotalii pepper is super spicy, but our plants were a bit of a disappointment.
 Our first attempt at growing yielded just a handful of peppers.
 The plant also suffered from fungal issues.

 Admittedly, the plant was somewhat neglected, but nearby plants produced much better than the primotalii.
 The 7 pot primo orange, Carolina reaper, and 7 pot primo all grew more peppers in the same growing conditions.